isand3r/openOBD/README.md

 ### Setup

-#### 1. Setup the raspberry pi
+#### 1. Set up the Raspberry Pi

 Follow this guide: https://www.raspberrypi.org/documentation/installation/installing-images/

-The software requires a linux-based operating system such as ubuntu or raspbian.
+The software requires a Linux-based operating system such as Ubuntu or Raspbian.

 #### 2. Attach the board